blairbilodeau/website-files/content/project/chicago/index.md

 type= "project"

 # Project title.
-title = "An analysis of spatial crime data in Chicago"
+title = "Spatial Analysis of Crime in Chicago"

 # Date this page was created.
 date = 2018-12-19